Double Degree - Master européen en Études Françaises et Francophones

-The Master Européen en Etudes Francaises et Francophones is a new Master's degree proposed by a syndicate of European Universities (Ca’ Foscari University of Venice, Université Sorbonne Nouvelle-Paris 3, Humboldt Universität zu Berlin and l'Université de Lausanne), which allows their students to engage in an international course of study by attending classes at two or more of the partner Universities, and enables students to benefit from mutual credit recognition.
+The Master Européen en Etudes Francaises et Francophones is a Master's degree proposed by a consortium of European Universities (Ca’ Foscari University of Venice, Université Sorbonne Nouvelle-Paris 3, Humboldt Universität zu Berlin and l'Université de Lausanne), which allows their students to engage in an international programme by attending classes at two or more of the partner Universities, and enables students to benefit from mutual credit recognition.

-Students which have met the credit requirements and have spent a minimum of one of their four required semesters abroad will be granted a double or triple title:
+Students who meet the credit requirements and spend a minimum of one of their four required semesters abroad will be granted a double or triple academic qualification:

 At Ca’ Foscari University of Venice the programme is open to students who enrol in the Master's degree in European, American and Post-Colonial Languages and Literatures, or who are currently enrolled and wish to enter the programme.